 Samuel Gallucci and his wife Toni, since 2005, have devoted their lives to ministry.
 As an author, he wrote Road Warrior: How to Keep Your Faith, Relationships, and Integrity When Away from Home (Random House).
 Leaving a successful career in business, Samuel initially joined the staff at Calvary Community Church in Westlake Village.
 Soon after, he felt God’s call to minister to the needs of the homeless in Ventura and Oxnard.
 He currently serves as Senior Pastor of Embrace!
 Simply Jesus (formerly Harbor Missionary Church) under the denomination of the Missionary Church.
 Embrace Church has an apostolic calling and unique ministry to embrace the forgotten people groups of Ventura County, including the homeless and the migrant worker populations.
 Bringing together churches and individuals, Samuel has planted mobile churches and released leaders to pursue nation-calling.
 Pastor Samuel is also President of The Kingdom Center, which utilizes a new model of unity within the church community to care for the poor and broken within the cities it serves.
-Samuel’s newest book is titled, More Than Animals, written to present proven solutions for the crisis of homelessness in our state–solutions that have been practiced with dignity, love and grace here at Gabriel’s House.
+Samuel’s newest book is titled, More Than Animals, written to present proven solutions for the crisis of homelessness in our state.
+These solutions are practiced at Gabrile’s House to offer our precious residents dignity, love and grace.

 Craig spent five years on staff at Calvary Westlake as Director of Adult Ministries from Jan 2013 through Jan 2018.
 Additionally, he is on the Grants Committee for the Christian Foundation of America.

-T. Randolph Catanese, Esq. has been a practicing attorney since 1983 after passing the California Bar Exam.
-Later, the successful Westlake Village business lawyer founded Catanese & Wells, conveniently headquartered in Ventura County between Los Angeles and Santa Barbara.
-Mr. Catanese is a member of the California Bar, the Federal Bar and is admitted to practice before all courts in the state of California.
+T. Randolph Catanese, Esq. has been a practicing attorney since 1983.
+His successful law firm, Catanese & Wells, is headquartered in Westlake Village.
+Randy is a member of the California Bar, the Federal Bar and is admitted to practice before all courts in the state of California.
 He is also a member of the California State Bar Litigation, Estate and Business Law Sections.
 Mr. Catanese regularly participates in the Los Angeles County and Ventura County Bar Associations.

-As a civil litigation lawyer in California, Mr. Catanese has handled a number of multi-million-dollar litigation cases including those involving claims, commercial and civil litigation, and real estate disputes.
+As a civil litigation lawyer in California, Randy has handled a number of multi-million-dollar litigation cases including those involving claims, commercial and civil litigation, and real estate disputes.
 He is also thoroughly experienced in the business arena assisting clients of all sizes from start-ups to established companies seeking to expand and grow.
-While acting as counsel to Direct Stock Market, a private venture capital firm, Mr. Catanese organized and co-chaired the DSM Capital Access and Business Development Symposium where more than $2 billion in venture capital was represented.
-Several appellate cases argued by Mr. Catanese have been published both in California State Courts and before the Federal Court of Appeal, 9th Circuit.
+While acting as counsel to Direct Stock Market, a private venture capital firm, Randy organized and co-chaired the DSM Capital Access and Business Development Symposium where more than $2 billion in venture capital was represented.
+Several appellate cases argued by Randy have been published both in California State Courts and before the Federal Court of Appeal, 9th Circuit.

-Mr. Catanese received his bachelor’s degree in General Studies from the University of Arizona where he appeared on the Dean’s List.
+Randy received his bachelor’s degree in General Studies from the University of Arizona where he appeared on the Dean’s List.
 He then graduated from Pepperdine University School of Law in 1983 juris doctor cum laude.
 While attending Pepperdine he was a member of the Law Review where he published two articles.
-Mr. Catanese has appeared as a guest lecturer at the University of Arizona and at Pepperdine teaching courses related to real estate development and finance, and race-horse syndication, equine law, and business.
+Randy has appeared as a guest lecturer at the University of Arizona and at Pepperdine teaching courses related to real estate development and finance, and race-horse syndication, equine law, and business.

 Born in Tucson, Arizona, Mr. Catanese was raised in Philadelphia.
-He is married with three children.
+He and his wife, Debbie, have three children and seven grandchildren.

-Prudence Kuai is a veteran of the healthcare industries with extensive executive level Operations and Information Technology management experience.
-She has served in executive positions with Alliance Healthcare Services, Chief Information Officer; Florida Blue (Blue Cross and Blue Shield of Florida), Chief Information Officer; Arcadian Health, Chief Information Officer & Sr VP of Operations; TriZetto Group, Sr VP of Product Management; and Anthem Inc. (WellPoint Inc), Divisional Chief Information Officer & VP of IT.
+Prudence Kuai is a veteran of the healthcare industry with extensive executive level Operations and Information Technology management experience.
+She has served in executive positions with Alliance Healthcare Services, Chief Information Officer; Florida Blue (Blue Cross and Blue Shield of Florida), Chief Information Officer Senior VP of Operations; TriZetto Group, Senior VP of Product Management; and Anthem Inc. (WellPoint Inc), Divisional Chief Information Officer & VP of IT.

-Ms. Kuai has served on the boards of directors with Mission House, Jacksonville Beach, FL; Daniel Kids, Jacksonville, FL; and Haven House, Pasadena, CA.
+Prudence has served on the boards of directors for Mission House of Jacksonville Beach, Florida, Daniel Kids of Jacksonville, Florida, and Haven House in Pasadena, California.

 Randy Noblitt has used his education, experience and passion to serve others in many capacities.
 After a successful career in commercial real estate, Randy pursued a master’s degree in psychology to fulfill God’s calling on his life.
 For the past several years, he has worked as a licensed marriage and family therapist in Westlake Village, California.
 Randy has a deep desire to see people set free from fear, shame, emotional paralysis, and destructive behaviors.
 He has worked with both men and women, along with couples and families on a diverse set of issues, including marriage, co-parenting, depression, anxiety, and adjustment disorders.
 Randy has a particular gifting to guide adolescents and young adults as they develop healthy and meaningful lives.
 In addition, Randy regularly partners with churches to help those with deep psychological trauma.